 I can imagine the same for Alexia at this point.
 Years of performing hyperfeminime practices might have become the norm, something reliable and inescapable- but, we remember, without love from anything human.
 When faced with performing the opposite, and being loved for doing so, Alexia begins to feel something so affably human compared to how they were in the first act.
 Guilt.
 Guilt at accepting this love that is not theirs.
 The guilt says to me that Alexia is also beginning to develop a clearer sense of self and self-worth.
 The inner romance.

 However, Vincent isn't completely oblivious to who he has let into his life.
 A beautiful line from him; "I dont care who you are, you're my son.
-You'll always be my son, whoever you are,".
-Vincent managed to fill a gap in his life, got a second chance to raise a child- and like any good parent should, doesn't care who this child will grow up to be, because their bond will remain the same, and he will always love them.
+You'll always be my son, whoever you are."
+Vincent managed to fill a gap in his life, and got a second chance to raise a child.
+Like any good parent should, he doesn't care who this child will grow up to be, because their bond will remain the same, and he will always love them.

-Alexia acts accordingly; they perform the same sexualised dance they once did at the car show to a crowd of confused firefighters, and shortly after, they begin to give birth.
+Guilt-ridden and potentially looking for a way to push back, test Vincent's love in some way, Alexia perform the same sexualised dance they once did at the car show to a crowd of confused firefighters, and an abashed Vincent.
+Shortly after, they begin to give birth.

 They seek out Vincent for help.
 Vincent seems shocked at first at the full weight of discovery that this is not Adrien, but when Alexia reintroduces themselves, he fully accepts it and helps them through the delivery.